- Member of the UNESCO Expert Facility on the Diversity of Cultural Expressions, 2019 – 2022: Cultural Economy Development.

 Cultural and Creative Economy Policy

-In 2017, Deborah was invited by Jamaica’s Ministry of Culture, Gender, Entertainment and Sport to contribute to the crafting of its forthcoming Culture and Creative Economy Policy.
-She had previously led the inter-ministerial process of crafting Jamaica’s Creative Economy Policy Framework while serving as Conveyor of Jamaica’s National Cultural and Creative Industries Commission (NCCIC) between 2016 and 2016.
+In 2017 and 2019, Deborah was invited by Jamaica’s Ministry of Culture, Gender, Entertainment and Sport to contribute to the crafting of its forthcoming Culture and Creative Economy Policy.
+She had previously led the inter-ministerial process of crafting Jamaica’s Creative Economy Policy Framework while serving as Conveyor of Jamaica’s National Cultural and Creative Industries Commission (NCCIC) between 2014 and 2016.
 Dr. Hickling also chaired the Inter-ministerial Technical Working Group for Cultural and Creative Industries within the Office of the Prime Minister and coordinated the activities of the NCCIC, chaired by the former Prime Minister.